Southern question: Economic situation

 Roads in 1861.
 The data for Lombardy do not include the province of Mantua, which had not yet been annexed.

 The opening of the 8 km of the Naples-Portici line in 1839, Italy's first railway, was met with great enthusiasm.
-However, just 20 years later, the northern railways were 2035 km long, while Naples was only connected to Capua and Salerno, for a total of 98 km of railway.
+Just 20 years later, the northern railways were 2035 km long, while Naples was only connected to Capua and Salerno, for a total of 98 km of railway.
 Similarly, according to Nicola Nisco, in 1860, 1621 out of 1848 towns were without roads and therefore virtually inaccessible, being served by sheep and mule tracks; the lack of road infrastructure was particularly acute in the Bourbon South, which had a road network of only 14,000 km out of the more than 90,000 km of the then unified peninsula, while Lombardy alone, four times smaller, had a road network of 28,000 km, with the road network of central Italy at the same level as Lombardy in terms of metres per square kilometre.